 Open the door to hidden architectural gems all over Chicago.
 For one weekend only each year, the Chicago Architecture Center hosts one of the largest architecture events in the world — Open House Chicago.
 Now in its 10th year, this free public event gives you behind-the-scenes access to the greatest spaces and places in Chicago, including members-only clubs, private residences, and other areas not normally open to the public.

 About Open House Chicago

 Explore iconic and under-the-radar architectural gems all over Chicago.
 Just drop in during event hours, which are typically 10 a.m. to 5 p.m. both Saturday and Sunday (check individual site listings for exact times).

-This year, over 350 Open House Chicago sites in 38 different neighborhoods opened their doors for the weekend, including:
+This year, over 350 Open House Chicago sites in 38 different neighborhoods will open their doors for the weekend, including:

 - Sky Chapel: The tallest church building in the world

 - Unity Temple: A Frank Lloyd Wright-designed UNESCO Heritage Site